Family research in Stio, Campania, Italy

 SANTI PIETRO E PAOLO – 84075 STIO SA

-For our experience, if you plan to come here to visit Stio, we always suggest to start the research months before the arrival.
+From our experience, if you plan to visit Stio we always recommend starting the research months before your arrival.
+This way you avoid spending your holidays in offices or churches dealing with bureaucracy.

 1. I became Italian citizen in uruguay because my grandparents were Italian.
 U need my citizenship certificate, they told me in the Italian consulate in uruguay the I need to go to Stio Salerno comune .
 How can I ask for that and where ?
 Thanks